1dancook/fut-test-tsypt/README.md

 Typst template and functions for creating dynamic (randomly) organized tests.

+## Project Goals
+- test creation with randomization of question order and question options (i.e. in multiple choice questions)
+- easy test or worksheet creation with template(s)
+- straightforward API with multiple use cases (especially in combination with Typst layout)
+- test creation in plain text
+- the ability to have a question (and solution/detractor) pool that is drawn from in compilation
+- the ability to display answers on an answer key
+- automatic generation of question numbering

 ## Installation

 Run `make install` to install on macos.
 Other OS not implemented but all files can be copied to the appropriate local installation.